CALICO: Computing Annihilators from Linear Identities Constraining (differential) Operators: Introduction

 IBPs are traditionally found using the momentum-space representation of loop integrals.
 However, many other representations of these integrals are known, including the Feynman, Schwinger, Baikov~\cite{Baikov:1996iu} (and its loop-by-loop variant~\cite{Frellesvig:2017aai}) and Lee-Pomeransky~\cite{Lee:2013hzt} representations.
 Different representations offer different tradeoffs, hence their usefulness is highly dependent on the problem at hand.

 The Baikov representation, for instance, is used --- among other things --- in modern approaches to IBP reduction, combined with syzygy techniques, for finding simpler identities among loop integrals which do not contain higher-powers of denominators~\cite{Larsen:2015ped}.
 The Lee-Pomeransky representation has also been used in the context of integral reduction, most notably using the approach of \emph{parametric annihilators}~\cite{Baikov:1996iu,Lee:2014tja,Bitoun:2017nre}.
 The latter proved to be extremely efficient in certain contexts, e.g.\ for reducing high powers of denominators (see e.g.~\cite{vonManteuffel:2019wbj}) which often appear in integrals having desirable properties, such as quasi-finiteness~\cite{Panzer:2014gra,vonManteuffel:2014qoa} or a pure functional form~\cite{Henn:2013pwa}.
+More recently, integral reduction in the Feynman representation has also be considered~\cite{Chen:2019mqc}.

 The method of parametric annihilator has been extensively described in~\cite{Bitoun:2017nre} for \emph{twisted Mellin integrals} and in particular for the Lee-Pomeransky parametrization of loop integrals.
 It consists in finding \emph{differential operators} in the integration variables which annihilate the multivalued integration kernel appearing in such integral representation.
 These operators are thus used to find linear identities obeyed by loop integrals.